tldr-pages/tldr/pages/linux/hcitool.md

 `hcitool scan`

-- Output the name of a device specifying its MAC address:
+- Output the name of a device, returning its MAC address:

 `hcitool name {{bdaddr}}`